How to Attach Cable to Winch Drum

 As a general rule, inspect your cable regularly for signs of wear, such as fraying, kinks, rust (for wire ropes), or significant abrasion.
 If you notice any of these signs, it’s time to replace the cable.

 For heavy users, a more frequent replacement schedule is recommended — typically every six months to a year.
-For less frequent users, replacement may be less often, but regular inspection is still crucial.
+For less frequent users, replacement can be less often, but regular inspection is still central.

 Can I use a synthetic cable on any winch?